Comparison of viscosity solutions for a class of second order PDEs on the Wasserstein space: Notion of Viscosity solutions and our main results

 \begin{rmk} \begin{itemize} \item[(i)] In order to avoid technicalities and concentrate solely on the issues associated with the absence of a Hilbert space structure in the Wasserstein space, we demonstrate our comparison result under the assumption of a Lipschitz continuous generator $h$.
 We hypothesize that by incorporating the pertinent penalizations it is possible to relax this uniform continuity assumption.

 \item[(ii)] Assumption \eqref{eq:contpsi} is the counterpart of the assumption in \cite[Inequality (3.14)]{usersguide}.
 The derivatives $D_{\mu}\Psi(\mu^*)$ and $D^2_{y\mu}\Psi(\mu^*)$ admit explicit Fourier decomposition in Lemma \ref{lem:propsliced}.
-For the Hamilton-Jacobi-Bellman equation we study below, this assumption requires integrability and regularity of the Fourier transform of the data of the problem. \end{itemize} \end{rmk}
+For the Hamilton-Jacobi-Bellman equation we study below, this assumption requires integrability and regularity of the Fourier transform of the data of the problem. \item[(iii)] { It is possible to show a comparison principle for semi-continuous solutions.
+However, without the Lipschitz assumption on solutions, one could only get $\frac{\rho_F^2(\mu^*,\tilde \mu^*)}{\epsilon} \to 0 $ in \eqref{eq:bound:thetas}.
+Then a stronger assumption on the Hamiltonian would be required to show a comparison principle. }

+\item[(iv)] The Lipschitz property of value functions w.r.t. the Fourier Wasserstein distance can also be obtained from the non-degeneracy of idiosyncratic noise; see \cite{2023arXiv231202324D,2023arXiv230804097M,2023arXiv230508423D} \end{itemize} \end{rmk}